gyulanemeth/bluefox.email/docs/index.md

 Welcome to the official documentation for **bluefox.email**!
 This guide is your go-to resource for understanding and using bluefox.email to manage all types of email communications for your SaaS application, from transactional emails, through automations via triggered emails to marketing campaigns.

-## What is bluefox.email and how it works
+## What is Bluefox.email and How it Works

 Bluefox.email makes it easy to handle all your email communications, from transactional emails and triggered notifications to marketing campaigns, in one place.
 With our design systems, your emails will look great and function properly across all email clients, including challenging ones like Outlook.
 You can also rely on bluefox.email to manage your sending queues, ensuring your emails are sent smoothly and efficiently.
 Plus, with AWS SES integration using your account, you get a reliable and scalable infrastructure for all your email needs.